erickveil/erickveil.github.com/_posts/2024-01-05-How-To-Design-a-MVC-Project.md

 # The Controller

-Setting up the Controller part (in this case, your Activity) in Kotlin to interact with these UI elements will be straightforward.
-You'll set up an `OnClickListener` for the button that, when pressed, calls a function to roll on the loot table and updates the TextView with the selected item.
+Setting up the Controller part (in this case, our Activity) in Kotlin to interact with these UI elements will be straightforward.
+We'll set up an `OnClickListener` for the button that, when pressed, calls a function to roll on the loot table and updates the TextView with the selected item.

 Let's create a Kotlin Activity that loads the loot table from the JSON file in the assets directory, waits for the user to press the roll button, and then displays a random item from the loot table in the TextView.